kprosise/docs/source/user-guide/foundriesio-rest-api/foundriesio-rest-api.rst

 Foundries.io REST API
 =====================

-Foundries.io™ implements a `REST API`_ that allows users to interact with their Factory and devices.
+The FoundriesFactory™ Platform implements a `REST API`_ that allows you to interact with you Factory and devices.
-This section examples use of the REST API with cURL_ (command-line tool for transferring data using various network protocols).
+This section examples use of the REST API with `CURL`_ (command-line tool for transferring data using various network protocols).

 To follow this section, it is important to have: